 *Disclaimer, I don’t actually recommend eating spam, but you may have different culinary preferences.

-The Six Best WordPress Anti-Spam Plugins in 2019
+The Six Best WordPress Anti-Spam Plugins

 Here are the six best anti-spam plugins for WordPress, in no particular order…

 CleanTalk is first on our list because it’s the actual WordPress anti-spam plugin that we use here at WPLift.
 It’s also used by plenty of other people, too – 90,000+ according to WordPress.org.

 And over all those users, it’s maintained an impressive 4.8-star rating on over 1,700 user reviews.

 So why do we, and others, like it so much?

 First off, CleanTalk offers a comprehensive solution that can stop spam in a ton of different ways.
 It can help block spam…

 Basically, it’s one plugin that tries to stop spam everywhere on your WordPress site.

 CleanTalk works by connecting to the CleanTalk cloud service and analyzing form submissions there for spam.